emedware/omni18n/README.md

 In this case, _both_ `T.fld.name` _and_ `T.fld.name.short` will retrieve `"Name"` so that, if the project use shortened notations, it can display `T.fld[field].short` without demanding all the fields to have a `short` version in all languages

-Rule of the thumb: No value should be given as root keys.
+> Rule of the thumb: No value should be given as root keys.
 Every meaningful text has a category and should therefore be a sub-key.
-Also, some helpers function detect if there is a dot to identify keys vs. other kind of designations.
+Also, some helpers function detect if there is a dot to identify text-keys vs. other kind of designations.

 ### Locales